stephan-nylinder/module-organising-data-dm-practices/_episodes/005-file-formats.md

 If the dataset you're dealing with contains hundreds or thousands of records, cleaning them up manually (by either removing commas from the data values or putting the values into quotes - "") is not only going to take hours and hours but may potentially end up with you accidentally introducing many errors.

 Cleaning up datasets is one of the major problems in many scientific disciplines.
 The approach almost always depends on the particular context.
 However, it is a good practice to clean the data in an automated fashion, for example by writing and running a script.
-The Python and R lessons will give you the basis for developing skills to build relevant scripts.